fhcrc/taxtastic/docs/commands.rst

 .. literalinclude:: _helptext/add_nodes.txt

-Add additional nodes or names to the taxonomy in the specified database.  ``new_nodes`` should be a yaml format file.
-It consists of one or more records, each of which specifies a new node or name.
-For a new node the following are *required*:
+Add nodes or names to the taxonomy in the specified database.
+``new_nodes`` should be a yaml format file containing one or more records, each of which specifies a new node or name.

+For a new **node** the following are required:

 ``type``
   The value must be "node"